Skip to content

 How do interpretations differ from extractions?

 Extractions pull data from disclosures.
 Interpretations record what that data means for your organization's decisions.
-Multiple valid extractions can lead to different interpretations—we record which one counted.
+Multiple valid extractions can lead to different interpretations, and we record which one counted.

 Can interpretations be changed?

-Registered interpretations are immutable.
-They can be superseded by a new interpretation, but the prior reading is preserved with full history.
-You can always prove what was relied upon at any point in time.
+Registered interpretations can be superseded by a new interpretation, but the prior reading is preserved with history.
+Review starts from what was relied on at that point in time.

 What happens after the evaluation?

 We review interpretation coverage, evidence completeness, and how well the registry supports your decision workflows.
-If it's a fit, we propose a production plan with formal SLAs.
+If it is a fit, we propose a production plan with scope, delivery targets, operating model, and support responsibilities.

 Why teams use this